Replicable-MARL/MARLlib/docs/source/algorithm/a2c_family.rst

 - Vanilla Policy Gradient (PG)
 - Monte Carlo Policy Gradients (REINFORCE)

-Why do we need an advanced actor-critic (A2C)?
-Before A2C, we already have some policy gradient method variants like REINFORCE.
-However, these methods are not stable in training.
-This is due to the large variance in the reward signal, which is used to update the policy.
-A solution to reduce this variance is introducing a baseline for it.
-A2C adopts a critic value function conditioned on **state** as the baseline and compute the difference between the state value and Q value as the **advantage**.
+You might be wondering why we need an advanced actor-critic (A2C) algorithm when we already have policy gradient method variants like REINFORCE.
+Well, the thing is, these methods are not always stable during training due to the large variance in the reward signal used to update the policy.
+To reduce this variance, we can introduce a baseline.
+A2C tackles this issue by using a critic value function, which is conditioned on the state, as the baseline.
+The difference between the Q value and the state value is then calculated as the advantage.

 .. math::